strapi/documentation/docs/developer-docs/latest/setup-deployment-guides/configurations/required/middlewares.md

 Only the middlewares present in this file are applied in a specific [loading order](#loading-order), with some [naming conventions](#naming-conventions) and an [optional configuration](#optional-configuration) for each middleware.
 <!-- TODO: remove this comment — the link to middlewares above won't work until merged with PR #446 -->

+Strapi prepopulates the configuration this file with built-in, internal middlewares that all have their own [configuration options](#internal-middlewares-configuration-reference).

 ## Loading order